 The land is owned by Kamehameha Schools and leased to KBCC, which is part of the Hawaii Endangered Bird Conservation Program, a partnership between the San Diego Zoo Global Institute for Conservation Research, U.S. Fish and Wildlife Service, and State of Hawaii Division of Forestry and Wildlife.

-- Restore an endemic forest canopy with Acacia koa and ‘Ōhi’a Lehua as the pioneer species with an understory of fruiting species;
+- Restoring an endemic forest with Acacia Koa and ‘Ōhi’a as the pioneer species with an understory of fruiting species;

 - Improving habitat quality for endemic wild birds;

-- Provide hands-on education for students, with an emphasis on the connection between rare endemic birds and their habitat; and
+- Providing hands-on education for students, with an emphasis on connections between rare endemic birds and their habitat; and

 Koa is important from a conservation perspective because it provides habitat for native plants and animals.
 On the Island of Hawai‘i, 10 endemic, extant forest bird species are currently found in forests where koa is a dominant or associated species.
 Koa also fixes nitrogen and is the dominant of crown cover in some areas.
 Koa provides watershed protection and is a very important part of Hawaiian culture.

 Birds forage on insects on and within the koa tree and use tree cavities for nesting.
 Wild bird species such as ‘Akiapōlā‘au are koa specialists and require large, old-growth koa trees for foraging on insect larvae.
 ‘Akepa use koa for foraging and nesting in cavities. ‘Ōma‘o also nest in koa tree cavities.

-Birds in captivity at KBCC will eat many of the native understory fruiting species that will be planted in the Discovery Forest.
+Birds at KBCC will eat many of the native understory fruiting species that will be planted in the Discovery Forest.
 These fruiting species include Hō‘awa, Kōlea, Maile, Māmaki, Māmane, ‘Ōhelo, ‘Ōlapa, Pilo, and ‘Ie‘ie. ‘Alala will eat fruit from all of these species, except Māmane.
 Puaiohi will eat fruit from all of these species, except Hō‘awa, Māmane, and ‘Ie‘ie. Palila will eat only Māmane seeds.
 Maui Parrotbill will eat fruit from Kōlea, ‘Ōhelo, ‘Ōlapa, and Pilo.